DaddyCodesFr/Swim-Pack-Tool/README.md

 <br>
 You can optionally disable the skybox offset if you like having your skies look unalligned for some reason.
 <br>
 Higher aspect ratio images yield far better results.
-How rectungular or how square shaped the image is will impact blending and quality.
+How rectangular or how square shaped the image is will impact blending and quality.

 ![sky](https://github.com/user-attachments/assets/d3eeb55e-9c4f-4aa5-8fd8-701042d3708a)